-Elizabeth Meddeb is Associate Professor of English as a Second Language (ESL) and Humanities.
-She also serves as the Coordinator of Applied Linguistics and ESL.
-She teaches many of the core courses in Applied Linguistics, as well as advanced composition courses to non-native speakers of English.
-Her research interests include the interaction between technology and language use and conversation analysis.
-She is currently working on a study that investigates how speech recognition technology shapes both spoken and written language use for speakers of non-standard varieties of American English.
-This study is an outgrowth of her dissertation research at Columbia University and her professional work experience at IBM's T J Watson Research Center.
+Elizabeth Meddeb is Associate Professor and serves as the Coordinator of Applied Linguistics and ESL.
+She teaches many of the core courses in linguistics, humanities, as well as advanced composition courses to non-native speakers of English.
+Her research interests include the interaction between technology and language use, gender and language, and language in public discourse and media.

 Areas of Expertise